Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida Stats and Trends

-- Florida has three wins against the spread in 10 games this year.

-- This season, the Gators have just two ATS wins in seven games as a favorite of 8.5 points or more.
+- The Gators have covered the spread twice this season when favored by 9 points or more (in seven chances).

-- Florida's games this year have gone over the total in four out of 10 opportunities (40%).
+- Florida's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- Florida is 2-4 against the spread and 5-1 overall when the team churns out over 455.9 yards.
+- Florida is 2-4 against the spread and 5-1 overall when the team amasses more than 455.9 yards.

-- This year, the Gators have turned the ball over 18 times, three more than the Tigers' takeaways (15).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.